 - 6. Test with live credit cards

 This guide walks you through the process of taking PaymentIntents into use.
+This article covers how PaymentIntents can be used with card payments.
+On general level, the steps are the same for other payment methods.
+See background article on payment methods and payment intents for more information.
 Stripe's PaymentIntent is a new way to handle Strong Customer Authentication (SCA) by using frictionless 3D Secure 2 authentication.

 Note: Taking Stripe PaymentIntent flow into use, is a big change for CheckoutPage and includes process change.
 You should carefully check what kind of changes are made in FTW release: v3.0.0.
 Taking update from upstream or even cherry-picking commits might make the update easier, but you should first track your custom-code to affected components.

 Stripe's Payment Intents API is a new way to build dynamic payment